 This position involves interacting with a group of toddlers or preschool age children enrolled in the child care setting at Building Blocks and maintaining positive, continuous and open communication with the children.
 In addition to the orientation required by the hospital, Building Blocks requires an additional training session.

-Cancer Center Music Therapy (ADULT AND YOUTH)
+Stormont-Vail Cancer Center (ADULT AND YOUTH)

-Central Supply (ADULT AND YOUTH)
+Clinical Research Center (ADULT AND YOUTH)

 Clerical (ADULT AND YOUTH)